paty-oliveira/carris-data-pipeline/README.md

 # ELT Pipeline for Public Transportation Information

-This project implements an ELT pipeline to extract data from the Carris API, transform it using dbt, and load it into BigQuery for analytics purposes.
-The pipeline is orchestrated using Apache Airflow, and dbt is used for transformation steps.\
+This project implements a simplified ELT pipeline to **extract** data from the [Carris API](https://github.com/carrismetropolitana/api) and **load** it into **BigQuery** for testing purposes.
+The pipeline is orchestrated using **Apache Airflow** and designed as a solution to test and experiment with Airflow DAGs and scheduling.

-This project is built using Docker Compose, and it integrates the following technologies:
+The project is built using Docker Compose and integrates the following technologies:

-- **Carris API**: [data source](https://github.com/carrismetropolitana/api) for public transportation information in the Lisbon Metropolitan area.
+- **Carris API**: Data source for public transportation information in the Lisbon Metropolitan area.
-- **Apache Airflow**: for orchestration of the ETL pipeline.
+- **Apache Airflow**: Orchestration of the ELT pipeline.
-- **dbt (Data Build Tool)**: for data transformation.
-- **BigQuery**: for data storage and analysis.
+- **BigQuery**: Destination for loading and analyzing data.

 ## Project Structure
 ```